nishantjr/dafny-semantics/report/report.md

 from the same semantics, confidence in the correctness of one tool transfers to the others.
 For example, the \K C semantics has been tested against GCC's test suites giving a certain confedence in the correctness of the dedective verifier.
-We often don't have this confidence when using other verifiers, such as VCC
+We often don't have this confidence when using other verifiers, such as VCC.
-\todo{Examples, citations}.
 The JavaScript revealed bugs and divergent behaviour in all major JavaScript engines.

 This project aims to be a first step towards adding language-agnostic static checking of invariants and specifiations to \K's repertoire.
 Currently, while